elastic-interval/pretenst-com/tenscript.md

 ![zz](images/tenscript/zigzag-6.png)

-The first brick is however not connected to the last one so it doesn't actually complete the ring.
+The first triangle face is however not connected to the last one so it doesn't actually complete the ring.
 For that we need another feature: marking.

 ## Mark to Connect

-So far we have been able to grow new bricks and branch in various directions, finally reaching the point of building a zig-zag ring where the first brick is very near the last brick, but we have only grown new bricks and never connected existing bricks together.
+So far we have been able to grow new twists and branch in various directions, finally reaching the point of building a zig-zag ring where the first twist is very near the last twist, but we have only grown new twists and never connected existing twists together.

-Tenscript has another feature to handle this which is the ability to **mark** the triangles of the bricks or, in other words, to tag them with a number.
+Tenscript has another feature to handle this which is the ability to **mark** the triangles of the twists or, in other words, to tag them with a number.
 The tenscript interpreter is set up to connect triangles which are tagged with the same number.
 Which number it is makes no difference at all, because it's just a tag.

 Now this is not at all easy to think about, but we need this kind of thing to make connecting possible.
-Marking triangles is done by adding an item starting with the letter "M" for mark, then naming the triangle of the current brick which is to be marked, and then giving the mark number.
-So tagging the "b" triangle of the current brick with the number "8" would be done with "Mb8".
+Marking triangles is done by adding an item starting with the letter "M" for mark, then naming the triangle of the current twist which is to be marked, and then giving the mark number.
+So tagging the "b" triangle of the current twist with the number "8" would be done with "Mb8".

 To illustrate this, it's easiest to see an unmarked program beside a marked program so here we mark triangles of the "zig-zag ring" mentioned above so that the ends of the C-shaped zig-zag are connected together.
 This way we can complete the ring!